 This is one of a series of watercolor project books that are wildly popular.
 Dana Fox, the creator, provides light outlines of each design.
 This is an option for any artist-to-be, even if they’ve never picked up a paintbrush in life.

-Donate to the charity of their choice and the charity will send them a note of thanks.
-It’s a win win.
+Donate to the non-profit of their choice and they will receive a note of thanks acknowledging the gift.
+It’s a win-win.

 Pay for their yearly Prime membership and allow them to order from Amazon and enjoy two-day FREE shipping all year round.
-Plus they can enjoy streaming thousands of TV shows and movies along with unlimited, ad-free access to over a million songs and hundreds of playlists.
+Plus your parents can enjoy streaming thousands of TV shows and movies along with unlimited, ad-free access to over a million songs and hundreds of playlists.

-Stuff is great but, the most popular suggestion among our Grown and Flown Parents Facebook Group, by far, was to give them the gift of your time and your presence.
-Buy them tickets to a show, a concert, symphony, a museum, or pay for a dinner out, even if it won’t be something you will be able to do until 2021.
-However they prefer to spend the day, spend it with them.
+Stuff is great but, the most popular suggestion among our Grown and Flown Parents Facebook Group, by far, was to give grandparents the gift of your time and your presence.
+However they prefer to celebrate at the holidays, make sure you and your teens join them for what’s more meaningful to them.